Ttanvi996/A-Multimodal-LLM-Framework-for-Cyber-Threat-Detection-on-Mobile-Devices/README.md

    Extracted MFCC features (mean + STD)
    Model: Feed-forward neural network for binary classification (bonafide vs spoof)

-5.Threat Detection Pipeline
+5.Threat Detection Pipeline:-

 For each dataset, the ML model outputs: Predicted Label, Confidence Score, Base Risk Value These predictions are standardized and passed to the LLM layer.

 6.LLM-Based Explanation Layer:-

 A lightweight LLM — TinyLlama-1.1B-Chat-v1.0 — is used to generate:
-1.Human-readable security reports
+ + Human-readable security reports
-2.Practical explanations of the threat
+ + Practical explanations of the threat
-3.Severity rating (1–10)
+ + Severity rating (1–10)
-This adds interpretability and makes the results accessible to non-experts.
+ + This adds interpretability and makes the results accessible to non-experts.

 Example Output :-